• Home

 “It’s not a viable business model for those of us creating good, family-friendly content,” he told MarketWatch.
 “The revenue generated currently from views on the YouTube Kids app is very low, a tiny fraction of the main platform.”

-“We consider lots of ideas for improving YouTube and some remain just that — ideas.
-Others, we develop and launch, like our restrictions to minors live streaming or updated hate speech policy,” a Google spokesperson told MarketWatch when asked about the change.
+“We consider many ideas for improving YouTube, and some remain just that — ideas.
+We develop and launch others like our restrictions to minors live streaming or updated hate speech policy,” a Google spokesperson told MarketWatch about the change.

 “I would like to see YouTube and social media platforms do real age verification.
 They say you have to be 13, but anyone can type in a birth date that says they’re 13,” Hughes said.
 “These companies need to be putting kids’ safety first.”

-YouTube said in an early June press release that its site is not for people under 13 and that “accounts belonging to people under 13 are terminated when discovered.”
+In an early June press release, YouTube said that its site is not for people under 13 and that “accounts belonging to people under 13 are terminated when discovered.”

 Related Posts